St. John's Episcopal Church (West Hartford, Connecticut)

 St. John's is an Episcopal Church located at 679 Farmington Avenue in West Hartford, Connecticut near the Hartford, Connecticut, city line.
 The parish was founded in 1841 as St. John's Episcopal Church in Hartford.
 The church's present building, designed by famed architect Bertram Grosvenor Goodhue, opened in 1909.
 It is noted for its reredos designed by Mr. Goodhue and executed by prominent sculptor Lee Lawrie; its organ, Opus 2761 by Austin Organs, Inc., with 64 ranks and 3721 pipes; and its thirty-six stained glass windows by designers/manufacturers such as the Harry Eldredge Goodhue Company of Cambridge, Massachusetts, Wilbur H. Burnham Studios of Boston, Massachusetts, and London, England's James Powell and Sons.

+The church reported 862 members in 2017 and 921 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $617,195.
+Average Sunday attendance (ASA) in 2024 was 139 persons, down from a reported 181 in 2020.

 Congregation history

 St. John's Episcopal Church was founded in 1841, in downtown Hartford, Connecticut.
 Its first building was designed by Henry Austin (architect).
 An activist organization, St. John's was instrumental in the development of other prominent Hartford area churches including the Church of the Good Shepherd and Parish House, St. John's Episcopal Church in East Hartford, and St. Monica's, the second Episcopal congregation in the state for African Americans.
 As the nineteenth century progressed, the western suburbs became increasingly popular as a place for city dwellers to live with the result that the number of St. John's worshipers was in decline.
 In 1907, financier J. P. Morgan purchased the church building and its property for the construction of a memorial gallery to be added to Hartford's Wadsworth Atheneum.
 The congregation then moved to suburban West Hartford, Connecticut, which was undergoing steady growth.